Can I make my comments known at the Planning Committee?

 Before the meeting

 You must give written notice by 2pm on the day of the meeting.
-The best way to do this is using the using the online Application to Speak form.
+The best way to do this is using the online Application to Speak form.
 You can also let us know well in advance that you would like to speak if the application is decided by the committee by emailing Member Services or write to us giving the application reference number and your details at:

 Ashford Borough Council